americanexpress/unify-jdocs/readme.md

    * @param path  the path
    * @param vargs the values to replace the % characters in path
    * @return the size of the array.
 If the path is not found in the document, a value of 0 is returned
-   * @throws com.aexp.acq.unify.base.utils.UnifyException If the document is a typed document and the path is not found in the associated model document
+   * @throws com.americanexpress.unify.jdocs.UnifyException If the document is a typed document and the path is not found in the associated model document
    *                                                      If the path specified does not contain empty square brackets in the end i.e. []
    *                                                      If the node in the json document corresponding to the path is not of an array type
    */